 |Payton Letko '19 (2017 Intern) learns nihon buyo dance.|

-Technos College Teaching Assistant Internship Program: In the very recent past, the special relationship between Technos International College and IWU has resulted in the creation of a post-baccalaureate internship at Technos International College in Tokyo.
-This internship opportunity has been staffed only by IWU graduates as teaching assistants.
-Some duties of the interns are to assist in English classes, prepare class materials and quizzes, assist in correcting assignments, run English activities or tutoring, write regular blogs for the Technos webpage, and update Facebook and Twitter accounts.
-Interns may also get the chance to become a member of the English teaching staff at Technos International College!
+Technos College Teaching Assistant Internship Program: In 2014, Technos announced the creation of the Teaching Assistant program, through which the college annually hires two students from sister schools for a one-year paid language assistant position .
+Duties of the interns are to assist in English classes, prepare class materials and quizzes, assist in correcting assignments, run English activities or tutoring, write regular blogs for the Technos webpage, and update Facebook and Twitter accounts.
+Since the program began, three IWU graduates have been selected for assistantships.

 2017-2018 Intern: Nick Cocorikis '17